 This place had me at breakfast (waffles) as well as the free goulash for dinner.
-Centrally located in Budapest, Aboriginal offers free wi-fi, free laundry, and T.V., and organizes their own nights out so everyone can meet each other.
-The place is small so everyone gets to know each other very well.
+Centrally located in Budapest, Aboriginal offers free Wi-Fi, free laundry, and TV, and organizes nights out so everyone can meet each other.
+The place is small, so everyone gets to know each other very well.
 It creates a very homey and comfortable atmosphere.
 You end up feeling like you are traveling with friends, not strangers.
-It’s not a party factory meant to churn and burn drunk travelers like other hostels (Carpe Noctum) in Budapest are.
+It’s not a party factory meant to churn-and-burn drunk travelers like other hostels (Carpe Noctum) in Budapest are.

-Runners Up: Green Turtle (Seattle, Washington), Calypso (Cairns, Australia), #9 Guesthouse (Phnom Phen, Cambodia)
+Runners-up: Green Turtle (Seattle, Washington), Calypso (Cairns, Australia), #9 Guesthouse (Phnom Penh, Cambodia)

 So there you have it.
 These are my favorite hostels in the world and the ones I would highly recommend staying at.
 Of course, there are many, many, many other great hostels in the world, but for me, these are the cream of the crop.